New Battery New Alternator Still Not Charging (Quick Fix!)

 New battery new alternator still not charging?
 Here are the reasons why a new battery of the car is not being charged by a new alternator:

-- Check the battery terminal connectors and terminals for corrosion and loose connections.
+- Check the battery terminals for corrosion and loose connections.

-- Check the continuity of wirings connected to the battery
+- Check the continuity of cables connected to the battery

 - Check the fuse of the alternator